kjosib/sophie/docs/goals.rst

 * Some pattern for resilience -- likely *Tree-of-Supervisors* .
 * More polymorphism.
 * A proper GUI toolkit.
 This will have to wait for several other features, though.
+* Approximate solution to the halting problem, thus to reject (some useful subset of) programs that would hang.
 * Native Code, or perhaps running on JVM or CLR.
 (Transpiling is a viable option.)
 * Distributed computing -- but respecting Byzantine Generals and propagation delay.
 * A foreign-function interface, perhaps plugged into some high-speed numerical juice.